Project milestones: Definition, examples & tracking

 Setting project milestone deadlines

-Because milestones are moments in time and don’t track the processes you need to get to that moment, you should set your milestone deadlines for when the initiative is launched or goes live.
-For example, if you’re planning a virtual event, your milestone should be set for the day the virtual event takes place—not the prep work it takes to get there.
-Milestones denote important moments in your project progress, and help you gauge whether or not your project was successful.
+Because milestones are moments in time and don't track the processes you need to get to that moment, you should set your milestone deadlines for when the initiative is launched or goes live.
+For example, if you're planning a virtual event, your milestone should be set for the day the event takes place, not the prep work required to get there.

 A project milestone marks a significant point in time.
 You can use milestones in your projects to represent events such as key deliverables received, project kickoff completed, final plan approved, requirements gathering, design approved, project phase completed, and much more.